 Little Free Library & Pantry Program

-The City of Cape Canaveral currently has four Little Free Library (LFL) locations and three Little Free Pantry (LFP).
+The City of Cape Canaveral currently has seven Little Free Library (LFL) locations and three Little Free Pantry (LFP) locations.

-- Patriots Park — 200 Long Point Road
+- Kairos Community Garden — 200 Long Point Road (LFP)

 - Polk Avenue beach crossover